kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 The LLMServerPool at its core is a logical grouping of compute, expressed in the form of Pods (typically model servers), akin to a K8s Service.
 The LLMServerPool would deploy its own routing, and offer administrative configuration to the Platform Admin.

  It is expected for the LLMServerPool to:
- - Enforce fair consumption of resources across competing use cases
+ - Enforce fair consumption of resources across competing services
  - Efficiently route requests across shared compute (as displayed by the PoC)

 It is _not_ expected for the LLMServerPool to: